Olga562/GitHubTesti2/WS02_JS_basics2/readme.md

 ## Exercise 5

-Use document.write to output an image tag with a real image to the page.
+Use document.write to output an image tag with a real image from a JavaScript table defined below to the page.
-When you\'re done, try writing a JavaScript function to display a random image from the following list of images.
 HINT: You can access individual images using the table index.
 Images\[0\] for example contains the url:
 \"<http://farm4.staticflickr.com/3691/11268502654_f28f05966c_m.jpg>\".

+When you\'re done, try writing a JavaScript function to display a random image from the following list of images.
+HINT: You can generate a random integer between desired range using following code: ```bash Math.floor(Math.random() * max);```
 ```bash

 var images =[